clewisdavis/The-Joy-of-React/course-notes.md

 - The `React.createElement()` is a function that accepts 3 or more arguments.
     1. The type of element
-    2. The properties we want this elemetn to have
+    2. The properties we want this element to have
     3. The element's contents, what the element should have as children.

 - This function returns a React element.
 Plain old JS objects, if you console log it, you will see it's a description of a paragraph tg.